ltebean/Live/README.md

 ## How to run

-I've set up a test server at 139.196.179.230, so you can directly run the iOS project.

 #### 1. Nginx RTMP server

-You can set up your own rtmp server, the guidance can be found here:
+You need to can set up your own rtmp server, the guidance can be found here:

 * https://github.com/arut/nginx-rtmp-module
 * https://www.atlantic.net/community/howto/install-rtmp-ubuntu-14-04/